jonnonz1/nz-statute-book/acts/public/1979/litter-act-1979.md

 **Offences and penalties**

 ### 15 Deposit of litter in public place or on private land
-(1) Every person commits an offence and is liable, in the case of an individual, to a fine not exceeding $5,000 or, in the case of a body corporate, to a fine not exceeding $20,000, who deposits any litter or, having deposited any litter, leaves it—
+(1) Every person commits an offence and is liable on conviction, in the case of an individual, to a fine not exceeding $5,000 or, in the case of a body corporate, to a fine not exceeding $20,000, who deposits any litter or, having deposited any litter, leaves it—
   (a) in or on a public place; or
   (b) in or on private land without the consent of its occupier.
 (1A) Subsection (1) is subject to subsection (2).
-(2) Where any person commits an offence against subsection (1), and the litter deposited is of such a nature as is likely to endanger any person or to cause physical injury or disease or infection to any person coming into contact with it (being in particular any bottle whether broken or not, glass, article containing glass, sharp or jagged material, or any substance of a toxic or poisonous nature) that person is liable—
+(2) Where any person commits an offence against subsection (1), and the litter deposited is of such a nature as is likely to endanger any person or to cause physical injury or disease or infection to any person coming into contact with it (being in particular any bottle whether broken or not, glass, article containing glass, sharp or jagged material, or any substance of a toxic or poisonous nature) that person is liable on conviction—
   (a) in the case of an individual, to imprisonment for a term not exceeding 1 month, or to a fine not exceeding $7,500, or to both; or
   (b) in the case of a body corporate, to a fine not exceeding $30,000.

 ### 16 Wilful breaking of bottles or glass
-Every person commits an offence, and is liable to imprisonment for a term not exceeding 1 month or to a fine not exceeding $7,500, or to both, who wilfully breaks any bottle, or any glass, or any article made of glass, in or on any public place without lawful authority or without the express consent of the public authority having the control or management of the public place, or in or on any private land without lawful authority or without the express consent of the occupier of the private land.
+Every person commits an offence, and is liable on conviction to imprisonment for a term not exceeding 1 month or to a fine not exceeding $7,500, or to both, who wilfully breaks any bottle, or any glass, or any article made of glass, in or on any public place without lawful authority or without the express consent of the public authority having the control or management of the public place, or in or on any private land without lawful authority or without the express consent of the occupier of the private land.

 ### 17 Offences in respect of Officers
-(1) Every person commits an offence, and is liable to a fine not exceeding $1,500, who— (a) wilfully obstructs a Litter Control Officer while acting in the execution of any of the powers or duties conferred on him by this Act:
+(1) Every person commits an offence, and is liable on conviction to a fine not exceeding $1,500, who— (a) wilfully obstructs a Litter Control Officer while acting in the execution of any of the powers or duties conferred on him by this Act:
   (b) fails within a reasonable time to comply with the requirement of a Litter Control Officer exercising the power conferred on him by section 6 or section 7:
   (c) after being required to disclose his true name and place of residence by a Litter Control Officer acting pursuant to the power conferred on him by section 6 or section 7—